Katka Reszke

 As a writer and filmmaker, Reszke specializes in Polish-Jewish history and relations, as well as human rights, social justice, minority and gender issues.
 Her film director credits include Shimon’s Returns, Coming Out Polish Style, This is Not a Fairy Tale, and Magda.
 She also served as Second Director & Editor of HBO’s Trans-Action and as Editor of The Peretzniks and the award-winning Castaways.

-Katka Reszke lectures on different aspects of the Polish-Jewish experience at educational and cultural institutions in North America, Europe and Israel.
+Katka Reszke lectures on different aspects of the Polish-Jewish experience at educational and cultural institutions in North America, Europe, and Israel.
 Recipient of fellowships from the Memorial Foundation of Jewish Culture and the Mandel Foundation, Katka is a member of the ROI Community – A Schusterman Initiative, and a contributor to the core exhibition of POLIN – The Museum of the History of Polish Jews.

 During the Fall Semester of 2015, Katka was the Helen Gartner Hammer Scholar-in-Residence at the Hadassah-Brandeis Institute.